Alexander Edler: Vancouver Canucks (2006–2021)

 On 20 June 2019, Edler signed a new two-year, $12 million contract with Vancouver for the 2019–20 and 2020–21 seasons worth $6 million annually.
-On January 16, 2020, Edler overtook the record for most assists by a Canucks defenceman, previously held by Dennis Kearns.
-With fellow long-time Canuck Chris Tanev's departure on 9 October 2020, Edler would become the last remaining player from the 2011 Stanley Cup finalist Canucks.
+On 16 January 2020, Edler overtook the record for most assists by a Canucks defenceman, previously held by Dennis Kearns.

+With fellow long-time Canuck Christopher Tanev's departure on 9 October 2020, Edler would become the last remaining player from the 2010–11 Vancouver Canucks that played in the Stanley Cup Finals.

-Los Angeles Kings (2021–present)
+Los Angeles Kings (2021–2023)

 On 28 July 2021, Edler left the Canucks, having spent the entirety of his 15-year career with Vancouver, to sign as a free agent on a one-year, $3.5 million contract with the Los Angeles Kings.
-With number 23 taken by Dustin Brown, Edler opted to wear number 2.

-Edler recorded his first point for Los Angeles on October 23, 2021, an assist in a 7–3 loss to the St. Louis Blues.
-On December 2, 2021, Edler scored his 100th career NHL goal in a 3–2 loss against the Calgary Flames.
+Edler recorded his first point for Los Angeles on 23 October 2021, an assist in a 7–3 loss to the St. Louis Blues.
+On 2 December 2021, Edler scored his 100th career NHL goal in a 3–2 loss against the Calgary Flames.
 It was also his first goal as a member of the Kings.
-On December 12, 2021, Edler injured his leg and was placed on the injured reserve list.
+On 11 December 2021, Edler injured his leg and was placed on the injured reserve list.
 He missed 36 games as a result.
-He would be activated off the injured reserve list on March 22, 2022.
+He would be activated off the injured reserve list on 22 March 2022.

 On 12 July 2022, Edler signed a one-year, $750k contract extension with the Kings.
-He played his 1,000th NHL game on December 31, 2022 in a game against the Philadelphia Flyers.
+He played his 1,000th NHL game on 31 December 2022 in a game against the Philadelphia Flyers.

+Retirement

+On 17 September 2024, the Canucks announced that Edler would sign a one-day contract to officially retire as a member of the franchise, with the ceremony taking place on 11 October during their second regular season game against the Philadelphia Flyers.